CydexCode/Book-Store-Application-CSharp.net-and-Vue.js/README.md

 ## Tech Stack:

-- **Backend: C# (.NET, REST API) 🖥️**: The backend is built using C# and the .NET framework, providing robustness and scalability.
+- **Backend: C# (.NET, REST API) 🖥️**: The backend is built using C# and the .NET framework(netcoreapp3.1), providing robustness and scalability.
 It exposes RESTful APIs to interact with the frontend.
 - **Frontend: Vue.js 🖼️**: The frontend is developed using Vue.js, a progressive JavaScript framework.
 Vue.js offers flexibility and performance, making it suitable for dynamic web applications.
 - **Database: SQL, Entity Framework 🛢️**: SQL databases are used to store application data, and Entity Framework is utilized for data modeling, querying, and manipulation within the .NET ecosystem.